Jubilee Hall

 The Ed.S. program in School Psychology trains “full service” school psychologists to address the psycho- educational and socio-emotional needs of school-age children and adolescents.
 Inherent in this training is the belief that children must be viewed in the contexts in which they live.
 The social, economic and cultural contexts shape their feelings, thoughts and actions.
 The school can usefully be regarded as the second nurturing agent beyond the family and, thus, is intimately involved in the growth and development of society’s youngest members.

-The faculty of the School Psychology Program are seeking applicants who are dedicated to becoming school psychologists and display the ethical/professional behaviors and dispositions required to enter this service profession.
+The faculty of the School Psychology Program seek applicants who are dedicated to becoming school psychologists and display the ethical/professional behaviors and dispositions required to enter this service profession.
 This includes being passionate about working with diverse children, families, and staff in schools and within their respective communities.
 Successful applicants are able to demonstrate their:

-Graduates of the Ed.S. program in School Psychology are working in key leadership positions as school psychologists in various educational settings.
+Graduates of the Ed.S. program in School Psychology work in key leadership positions as school psychologists in various educational settings.
 They work in preschool through twelfth grade public school districts and private schools throughout the tri-state area and the country.
 They work with parents, school staff and the community to enhance the academic, social, emotional growth of students.
 Ed.S. graduates function as “full service” school psychologists, who provide consultation, interventions, participate in fellow intervention and referral services, provide both individual and group counseling, conduct psychological assessments, develop Individual Education Programs for classified students, etc.

 Code | Title | Hours |